aeldidi/encoding/README.md

 # `libencoding`

 `libencoding` is a library for encoding and decoding binary data in various formats.
-It's written in C but doesn't make use of the C runtime, meaning it should be usable in any situation.
+It's written in C but doesn't make use of the C runtime except for `assert`, meaning it should be usable in any situation.
+It's also been tested to build using C++ compilers.

 ## Status